 TWT Experience Summary Of Burma Burma

-Despite visiting thrice, I am sure I am going to visit Burma Burma again.
-Next time I am going to try the Grilled Sticky Rice wrapped in Banana Leaf with BBQ jackfruit filling, and the Mock Duck with Baby Potato Curry.
-What’s your top dish from Burma Burma?
+Despite visiting 5 times, I am sure I am going to visit Burma Burma again.
+What’s your favorite dish from here?
 Let us know in the comments below.

 Frequently Asked Questions About Burma Burma